CANADEM's Deployments to the OSCE Special Monitoring Mission in Ukraine

 Provide on-going support to the Canadian experts throughout their mission, including field visits and other duty of care activities

-There are currently 41 Canadian experts seconded to the SMM.
-The Canadian experts play a crucial role in making the SMM a success and providing much needed assistance to the people of Eastern Ukraine.
+The Canadian experts seconded to the SMM play a crucial role in the success of the Mission and provide accountability for the people of Ukraine.

 For more information on the OSCE: http://www.osce.org/